-You must make this switch form thinking of chords as names to numbers in order to successfully play jazz solos.
+You must make this switch from thinking of chords as names to roman numerals in order to successfully play jazz solos.

-The chord progression is classic Jazz/Blues territory with its I – VIx – IIm7 – V for the main part and two II – V – I’s in over the turnaround.
+The chord progression is classic jazz/blues territory with its I – VIx – IIm7 – V, for the main part and two II – V – I progressions for the turnaround.

-Translated to the key we are in, which is D, the sections read:
+Translated to the key of D, the sections read:

-These two simple progressions form a great testing ground to practice your modes and arpeggios.
+These two simple chord progressions set a great testing ground to practice your modal scales and arpeggios.

-As you have played the progression and thought of what number they all have, simply keep this in mind as you solo.
+As you have played the progressions and thought of what number they all have, simply keep this in mind as you solo.

-To use modes and arpeggios to solo over this piece you need the new chord = new scale/arpeggio method.
+In order to use modes and arpeggios for soloing over this piece, you need to use the new chord = new scale/arpeggio method.

 For the A7 you could play a C#m7b5 arpeggio and automatically hit some more wacky notes.

-You could even think of this chord as a place where you would extend to dom7b9, use the upper part of that and you’ll find an Gdim7 arpeggio.
+You could even think of this chord as a place where you could extend to Dom7b9.
+Use the upper part of that and you’ll find a Gdim7 arpeggio.

 You’ll learn more about the basic rules, as well as more adventurous options when you take the advanced guitar course.